 Snakes top the list of the most feared creatures that call the suburban wilderness home.
 The Texas rat snake is one of the more common varieties found in suburban settings.
-Though they sometimes pretend to be as dangerous as their cousins, the rattlesnake and the cottonmouth, the Texas rate snake is a non-venomous tree-hugging critter which is actually one of suburbia’s biggest assets.
+Though they sometimes pretend to be as dangerous as their cousins, the rattlesnake and the cottonmouth, the rat snakes in Texas are non-venomous tree-hugging critters which are actually one of suburbia’s biggest assets.

-Texas rat snakes have adapted well to suburban living, as they spend most of their time in large oak trees.
+Rat snakes in Texas have adapted well to suburban living, as they spend most of their time in large oak trees.
 They have a spotted-brown to olive-green coloring with hues of yellow, orange and occasionally red—perfect camouflage for tree-living.

 They can, however, be easily misidentified.
 When threatened, they have been known to imitate the rattlesnake by shaking their tails.
 The distinct lack of the signature rattling sound will help you quickly see through this ruse.
 Juvenile rat snakes have a darker coloring, giving them a similar appearance to the cottonmouth.
 But look carefully and you will see these tricky youngsters do not boast the telltale white mouth from which the actual cottonmouth gets its name.